In addition to being celebrated as a

 unborn.

-One
+One beautiful

-liberation of humanity.
-See Russian
+of humanity.
+See Russian Orthodox

-7th (equivalent to March 25th on the Western calendar) here.
+(equivalent to March 25th on the Western calendar) here.
 Visit this site for more, or this direct link to the video.
 Click here for a lovely photo of a Russian altar boy holding a dove

 and here to read more.